 My typical recommendation is to order your castor oil online for the best price.

-How to Measure the Castor Oil Price
+How to Measure the Oil Price?

-Factors that Increase Castor Oil Price
+Factors that Increase the Price

 However, you will also pay more for some of these features:

 - Cold-pressed Castor Oil: While it may be more beneficial for you to purchase cold-pressed castor oil, it will be more expensive.
 The chemicals used in the heat process alter the properties of the oil and detract from its natural benefits.
+That’s why the cold-pressed is expensive.

 - Hexane-free: Castor oil can naturally contain some hexanes, which are “isometric volatile liquid alkalines” similar to those found in petroleum.
 Essentially, that means that the castor oil contains some elements that are very similar to gasoline – something you likely want to avoid!